In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Introduction

-The second part is devoted to the extension of the above problem where, aside from the mean control of protein, we also aim at controlling the variance in the protein copy number across the cell population.
+The second part is devoted to the extension of the above problem where, in addition to controlling the protein mean, we also aim at controlling the variance in the protein copy number across the cell population.
 We first show that a second control input, the degradation rate of the mRNA, needs to be considered in order to able to independently control the mean and the variance of the protein copy number across the cell population.
 We then identify the existence of a lower bound for the stationary variance that cannot be overcome by any in-silico control strategy using the moments as measured variables.
-This has to be contrasted with what is achievable using in-vivo control where the variance can be theoretically reduced below this value \cite{Briat:15e,Briat:17PLOSArxiv} by suitably adjusting a negative feedback gain.
+This has to be contrasted with what is achievable using in-vivo control where the variance can be theoretically reduced below this value \cite{Briat:15e,Briat:18:Interface} by suitably adjusting a negative feedback gain.
 Using the transcription rate and the degradation rate of the mRNA as control inputs, we demonstrate that a multivariable PI feedback can be used to locally and robustly track any desired protein mean and variance set-point, provided this set-points satisfies a certain necessary condition imposed by the structure of the system.
-It is also shown that there exists a multivariable PI controller that locally and robustly stabilizes any desired admissible mean and variance values.
-Finally, numerical simulations illustrate the effectiveness of the designed genetic control systems.